Mercy High School Farmington Hills, Michigan

 - Sustainability - We value acting as good stewards of our financial, physical, and environmental resources.

 Mercy High School identifies these five values: Human Dignity; Mercy; Justice; Service; Option for the Poor.
 These values inspire and challenge all at Mercy High School in the daily living of our spirit.

 A hallmark of a Mercy education is the development of a strong voice used to support the Critical Concerns of the Sisters of Mercy: Earth; Immigration; Nonviolence; Racism; Women.

-The Mercy tradition began in 1945 when the Sisters of Mercy opened Our Lady of Mercy High School at Outer Drive and Southfield Roads in Detroit.
-In 1965, Mercy High School moved to a larger facility at the northeast corner of 11 Mile and Middlebelt Roads in Farmington Hills.
-Throughout its 77 years as an exemplary high school, over 16,000 students have graduated from Mercy.
+The Mercy High School Michigan tradition began in 1945 when the Sisters of Mercy opened Our Lady of Mercy High School at Outer Drive and Southfield Roads in Detroit.
+The Sisters of Mercy established the school to offer young women the opportunity to receive a value-centered education in an environment of academic excellence.
+As enrollment grew, Mercy relocated to a new and larger building in Farmington Hills in 1965.
+Mercy is proud of its 16,000+ alumnae throughout the world who are now making a difference.
 The student body is made up of young women from over 70 metropolitan Detroit communities.
 This broad, inclusive base provides Mercy with a rich, multi-ethnic constituency from diverse, socioeconomic backgrounds.
-The common thread among staff, students and parents is a commitment to academic excellence, cultural diversity and the integration of Mercy Values into daily life.
+The common thread among staff, students and parents is a commitment to academic excellence, cultural diversity and the integration of Mercy Core Values into daily life.